The History of Trekking in Nepal

 Enchantment with the mountains has existed in humankind for as long as it can be remembered.
 Nepal’s trekking history began with mountaineers’ teams who came on expeditions to climb the majestic peaks.
 Nepal became known as a trekkers’ paradise when British adventurer Bill Tilman managed to get permission from the then King to go on several treks in 1949.
 He explored the Kali Gandaki, Helambu, and Everest regions.
 Maurice Herzog was another early visitor of Nepal.
 He led a successful French mountaineering expedition on Mount Annapurna 8091m.
 The Americans in 1950 and the British in 1951 led mountaineering expeditions to Mount Everest.

 Colonel Jimmy Roberts, a retired Gurkha Officer and a Military Attache at the British Embassy in Kathmandu saw great potential in trekking as a business.
 He had spent a great many years hiking in the hills of Nepal.
 He even accompanied Tilman on his first exploratory trek.
-Jimmy Roberts founded Mountain Travel, Nepal’s first trekking company, in 1964, giving birth to Nepal’s mountains’ commercial adventures.
+As a result, Jimmy Roberts founded Mountain Travel, Nepal’s first trekking company, in 1964, giving birth to Nepal’s mountains’ commercial adventures.
 His idea was revolutionary for that era.

-The trekking expeditions were done on a fully supported camping style.
+The trekking expeditions were done in a fully supported camping style.
 The clients were accompanied by a Western leader and a Sherpa support team from a Sirdar (foreman), his assistants, a cook, kitchen boys, and numerous porters to carry all the camping equipment and food.

 This trekking style in Nepal made it a luxurious experience and possible for a more adventurous to whom the price was no object of visiting Nepal in ‘comfort.’
 Mountain Travel remained Nepal’s only trekking company until 1968.
 The first commercial trekkers were three American ladies who were expatriates in Calcutta.
 These ladies were a sporting trio of enthusiasts, according to Jimmy Roberts.
 He was joined by Mike Cheney and Dawa Norbu Sherpa at Mountain travel.